In part 3 of this blog series, we’ll cover legal analytics data and reports for legal team management - namely, the chief legal officer, general...

 3. A legal hub can accommodate business clients

-A legal hub provides an end-to-end environment for the Legal Department, but at the same time, business clients have accessibility without leaving their environment.
-Take the intake function, for example.
+A legal hub provides an end-to-end environment for the in-house legal team, but at the same time, business clients have accessibility without leaving their environment.
+Take the legal intake function, for example.
 An online legal hub can empower business clients to request Legal Department assistance straight from the company intranet – while feeding all relevant project data directly into the legal matter management software.
 As the matter progresses, the legal hub can even provide visibility for the business client: who has been assigned to handle it, the project status, key documents and more.

 4. A legal hub can connect with your external network